 Applications for Video Analytics are changing all the time.
 The most common applications are for perimeter protection, object and vehicle tracking and people counting.
 However, they can also be used to enhance visitor and customer experiences by detecting actions and displaying information or promotional messages.

 AlertSystems offers Video Analytics from the industry’s leading suppliers including the Intelli Predator from 360 Vision Technology and solutions from Video IQ, March Networks and Avigilon.

-For the latest developments on video, analytics be sure to take a look at the new Unusual Motion Detection and Avigilon Appearance Search
+For the latest developments on video analytics, take a look at the new Unusual Motion Detection and Avigilon Appearance Search.

 |Ease of installation and ongoing accuracy||Point-and-shoot system setup.
 Self-learning video analytics works out of the box with no manual calibration required.|